Snowflake-Labs/sfguide-twitter-auto-ingest/README.md

-# Demo: Auto-Ingest Twitter Data into Snowflake
+# Snowflake Guide: Auto-Ingest Twitter Data into Snowflake

+## ➡️ Complete this end-to-end tutorial on [guides.snowflake.com](https://guides.snowflake.com/guide/Auto-Ingest_Twitter_Data_into_Snowflake/)

 This demo shows how to auto-ingest streaming and event-driven data from Twitter into Snowflake using Snowpipe.
 By completing this demo you will have built a docker image containing a python application that listens and saves live tweets; those tweets are uploaded into Snowflake using AWS S3 as a file stage.